Properties and Transformations of Weingarten Surfaces: Introduction

-Introduced by J. Weingarten in 1861 \cite{w61} a surface in Euclidean 3-space ${\mathbb E}^3$ is said to be \textit{Weingarten} when its principal curvatures $k_1$ and $k_2$ obey a differentiable functional relationship over the entire surface.
-This relation is often written in the form
+Introduced by J. Weingarten in 1861 \cite{w61}, Weingarten surfaces are a topic of classical differential geometry and have found applications in architectural design \cite{p.et21a, p.et21b, t.et19}.
+An oriented surface in Euclidean 3-space $\mathbb{E}^3$ is \textit{Weingarten} when its principal curvatures $k_1$ and $k_2$ satisfy a differentiable functional relationship expressed as

-and $W$ is called the surface's {\it Weingarten relationship} or {\it relation} and is generally a non-linear second order PDE.
-Aside from their mathematical interest, Weingarten surfaces have found application within architectural design due to both their mechanical properties \cite{t.et19} and their symmetry properties (at the level of curvatures) which allow them to be tessellated with a small amount of distinct tiles \cite{p.et21a} \cite{p.et21b}.
-The central theme of this paper is to understand the properties of Weingarten relations possessed by surfaces of rotational symmetry, a topic which has seen recent development \cite{ci22}\cite{im22}.

-Our first topic considers how a Weingarten relation restricts the properties of its solutions, to investigate this we introduce a surface's \textit{curvature diagram}.
-Given a surface $\mathcal{S}$, its curvature diagram $\mathfrak{F}(\mathcal{S})$ is the set of curvatures $(k_1,k_2)$, ordered by $k_2\leq k_1$, attained by points of $\mathcal{S}$.
-The curvature diagrams of Weingarten surfaces are generically 1-dimensional, examples are shown in \Cref{fig: curv space}.
-The diagonal $k_1=k_2$ is referred to as the `umbilic axis', since all points whose curvatures lie on it are umbilic points.

-Some important results in this area are: In 1954 Hartman and Wintner proved that for a Weingarten sphere with a relation that is a differentiable function of the mean curvature $H$ and the Gauss curvature $K$ that the curvature diagram cannot meet the umbilic axis with negative slope unless the surface is a round sphere \cite{hw54}.

-With the additional assumption of rotational symmetry, but allowing the relation to be a more general function of $k_1$ and $k_2$, Earp and Toubiana showed the same conclusion holds when the umbilic axis is met with negative slope \cite{et99}.
-On the other hand, G\'alvez, Mira and Tassi recently proved for $C^\infty$-smooth spheres, not necessarily Weingarten, that whenever their diagram meets the axis with negative slope, again the surface must be a round sphere \cite{Galvez22}, generalising a result of Hopf \cite{Hopf1989a}.

-If $p\in\mathcal{S}$ is an umbilic point of a rotationally symmetric Weingarten surface $\mathcal{S}$, let the {\it umbilic slope at} $p$, $\mu_p$, be the slope at which the curvature diagram meets the umbilic axis.
-We show in Section \ref{sec: rot sym weingarten} that if one makes an additional assumption that $\mathcal{S}$ is strictly convex at $p$, then unless $\mathcal{S}$ is totally umbilic around $p$, $\mu_p$ must be unbounded if $p$ lies off the axis of symmetry (\Cref{prop: slope is unbounded}), or if $p$ lies on the axis of rotational symmetry, $\mu_p\geq 1$ (Lemma \ref{lem: slope geq 1}).
-The latter result is a special case of our main theorem on isolated umbilic points, which we assume w.l.o.g. lie at the north pole of $\mathcal{S}$: \begin{nThm}{\ref*{thm: general slope restriction}} If $\mathcal{S}$ is $C^2$-smooth, rotationally symmetric and strictly convex at an isolated umbilic point $p$, and if the radii of curvature satisfy